tranvanh/Gesture-classification/README.md

 ## GestureApp
 GestureApp application serves for demonstration of the thesis.

-The application loads its configuration from `gestureLeapConfig.json` in execution folder.
+The application loads its configuration from `gestureLeapConfig.json` in the execution folder.
 The user can change `model_directory`, `sliding_rate` values, or use default values.
-Other configuration values should be in relation pre-trained model yield by `model_training.py`.
+Other configuration values should be in relation to pre-trained model yield by `model_training.py`.
 If the configuration file is not found, it gets created with default values, which could lead to exceptions/crashes caused by incorrect configuration.

 Application classifies gestures once a hand is presented in Leap Motion's field of view.

-Call `help` command to get list of available commands.
+Call `help` command to get the list of available commands.

 #### Available functionalities
 * help - *list of commands*